wanjohiryan/Arc3dia/README.md

 Detailed installation instructions are coming soon.
 Stay tuned!

 > [!NOTE]
-> The development process has taken longer than anticipated however we are expecting to launch the alpha version by late September.
+> The development process has taken longer than anticipated, however we are expecting to launch the alpha version by late September.
 So stay tuned

 ## Features